loomio/loomio_help/content/guides/governance.md

 ### Supercharge your meetings

-Our new guide, [How to run a virtual board meeting](../virtual_board_meetings/) steps you through **processes to improve your meetings** and some **decisions, preparation, and follow-up actions** you can improve via Loomio.
+Our new guide, [How to run a board meeting & make decisions online](../virtual_board_meetings/) steps you through **processes to improve your meetings** and some **decisions, preparation, and follow-up actions** you can improve via Loomio.

 ### Create a place for your board

-Just trying to learn how to write a useful introduction/ Group Description for your group?
+> Just trying to learn how to write a useful introduction/ Group Description for your group?
 Read on.
-Otherwise, we recommend our [How to run a virtual board meeting](../virtual_board_meetings/) guide which includes all the steps for starting your group.
+Otherwise, we again recommend our [How to run a board meeting…](../virtual_board_meetings/) guide which includes all the steps for starting your group.

 A Loomio group is a secure online place for your board.
 A Loomio group helps you increase communication and continue work between meetings, connecting your members wherever they are and at a time that suits them.